drshounak/Twin-Url/README.md

 * /robots.txt: crawling is blocked

 ## Adding Analytics
 Modify the workers.js script with this matomo code at line 223.
+The easiest way to self-host matomo is through [CloudPanel](https://www.cloudpanel.io/docs/v2/php/applications/matomo/)
 ```
     const dest = await env.kv.get(key);
     if (dest) {